-Rinsing with cool water only those items that children are likely to place in their mouths; and - (D) Allowing the surface or item to air-dry. - (47) School-age child--A child who is five years of age and older and is enrolled in or has completed kindergarten. - (48) Screen time activity-An activity during which a child views media content on a cell or mobile phone, tablet, computer, television, video, film, or DVD.
-Screen time activities do not include video chatting with a child's family or assistive and adaptive computer technology used by a child with special care needs on a consistent basis. - (49) Self-instructional training Training designed to be used by one individual working alone and at the individual's own pace to complete lessons or modules.
+- (D) Rinsing with cool water only those items that children are likely to place in their mouths; and - (E) Allowing the surface or item to air-dry. - (49) School-age child -A child who is five years of age and older and is enrolled in or has completed kindergarten. - (50) Screen time activity An activity during which a child views media content on a cell or mobile phone, tablet, computer, television, video, film, or DVD.
+Screen time activities do not include video chatting with a child's family or assistive and adaptive computer technology used by a child with special care needs on a consistent basis. - (51) Self-instructional training Training designed to be used by one individual working alone and at the individual's own pace to complete lessons or modules.
 Lessons or modules commonly include questions with clear right or wrong answers.
-An example
+An example of this type of training is web-based training.
+Self-study training is also a type of self-instructional training. - (52) Self-study training Non-standardized training where an individual reads written materials, watches a training video, or listens to a recording to obtain certain knowledge that is required for annual training.
+Self-study training is limited to three hours of annual training per year. - (53) Special care needs A child with special care needs is a child who has: - (A)A chronic physical, developmental, behavioral, or emotional condition or a disability and who also requires assistance beyond that required by a child generally to perform tasks that are within the typical chronological range of development, including the movement of large or small muscles, learning, talking, communicating, comprehension, emotional regulation, self-help, social skills, emotional well-being, seeing, hearing, and breathing; or - (B)A limitation due to an injury, illness or allergy. - (54) State or local fire marshal A fire official who is authorized to conduct fire safety inspections on behalf of the city, county, or state government, including certified fire inspectors.
+Also referred to as "fire marshal" in this chapter. - (55) Toddler A child from 18 months through 35 months.

-- of this type of training is web-based training.
-Self-study training is also a type of self-instructional training. - (50) Self-study training Non-standardized training where an individual reads written materials, watches a training video, or listens to a recording to obtain certain knowledge that is required for annual training.
-Self-study training is limited to three hours of annual training per year, see §747.1305(g) and §747.1309(j) of this title (relating to What topics must annual training for caregivers include? and What topics must my annual training include?, respectively). - (51) Special care needs A child with special care needs is a child who has a chronic physical, developmental, behavioral, or emotional condition and who also requires assistance beyond that required by a child generally to perform tasks that are within the typical chronological range of development, including the movement of large or small muscles, learning, talking, communicating, self-help, social skills, emotional well-being, seeing, hearing, and breathing. - (52) State or local fire marshal A fire official designated by the city, county, or state government. - (53) Toddler A child from 18 months through 35 months. - (54) Universal precautions An approach to infection control where all human blood and certain human bodily fluids are treated as if known to be infectious for HIV, HBV, and other blood-borne pathogens. - (55) Water activities Related to the use of swimming pools, splashing pools, wading pools, sprinkler play, or other bodies of water.
+- (56) Universal precautions An approach to infection control where all human blood and certain human bodily fluids are treated as if known to be infectious for HIV, HBV, and other blood-borne pathogens. - (57) Water activities Related to the use of swimming pools, splashing pools, wading pools, sprinkler play, or other bodies of water. - (58) Weather permitting -Weather conditions that do not pose any concerns for health and safety such as significant risk of frostbite or heat-related illness.
+This includes adverse weather conditions in which children may still play safely outdoors for shorter periods with appropriate adjustments to clothing and any necessary access to water, shade, or shelter.